-The President of ROP appoints six of its seven Board members for three-year terms subject to Senate confirmation.
-The seventh member is the President of the Bank who shall serve as an ex-officio member of the Board.
-The Board of Directors annually elects its own officers to the posts of Chairman, Vice Chairman and Secretary/Treasurer.
+The President of the ROP appoints six of its seven Board members for three-year terms subject to Senate confirmation.
+The seventh member is the President of the Bank who shall serve as an exofficio member of the Board.
+The Board of Directors annually elects their own officers to the posts of Chairman, Vice Chairman and Secretary/Treasurer.